 Having helped hundreds of people over the years get started, I have come to realize that most people are very intimidated by the thought of going to the gym to workout.
-This is our typical client, which is why we made the fitness programming in The GYIS "Follow The Darn Instructions" program to where you can do it at your house or any place.
+This is our typical client, which is why we made the fitness programming in The Get You In Shape Online PT to where you can do it at your house or any place.

 The other key point I like to make about the fitness section is to make it a journey.
-I want you to think of your exercise program as a marathon and not just a 28 Day TRANFORMATION.
+I want you to think of your exercise program as a marathon and not just a quick TRANFORMATION.
 That being said, we want you to make a point to start doing something on a consistent basis.

-So no matter what fitness level you are at, exercising is something you will need to get started with in order for you to achieve both short term and long term success in your health and fitness.
+So, no matter what fitness level you are at, exercising is something you will need to get started with in order for you to achieve both short term and long term success in your health and fitness.

-As with starting any new exercise and nutrition program, we recommend you consulting your doctor before starting.
+As with starting any new exercise and nutrition program, we recommend you consult your doctor before starting.